The Benefits of Heat Pumps in Cold Climates

 Blower Types: There are three types of blower types in heat pumps, and each affects efficiency and comfort.
 A fixed-speed blower is either on or off.
 A multi-speed blower can power up or down to different fixed speeds.
 A variable-speed motor incrementally adjusts how much air blows based on your heating and cooling needs, making it the most comfortable and efficient choice.

-Variable speed or cold climate heat pumps not only keep you more comfortable, but they also maximize your savings during the heating and cooling season.
+Variable speed or cold climate heat pumps not only keep you more comfortable but also maximize your savings during the heating and cooling season.

 Defrost Mode: Defrost mode activates when the outdoor temperature drops below 32 degrees.
 In freezing temperatures, frost can accumulate on the outdoor coil so defrost mode reverses the heating process and pulls warm energy from inside the home to the coil to melt any frost.
 The process can take about 15 minutes or will kick off when the coil reaches 55 degrees.

 Air Flow: Air-source heat pumps need, you guessed it, airflow.
 According to the Department of Energy, there should be about 400-500 cubic feet per minute of airflow for each ton of the heat pump’s capacity.
 In cold climates where snow and other debris may obstruct airflow, it’s best to have the heat pump installed on a stand, or inside a cage or shed.

 Dual fuel: If you live in extreme cold and have a heating system with ductwork, you may need to use supplemental heat, or what’s called a dual-fuel system.
 A dual-fuel heat pump gives you the best of both worlds by providing a hybrid heating and cooling system that combines a heat pump with a furnace.
 The system alternates automatically between the two systems based on your heating and cooling needs.
 You can also set your cross-over point between the two “fuels” based on the cost to heat with electricity versus natural gas or propane.*